 In addition to practice planning, Canada plays a pivotal role in recruiting future student-athletes to Quinnipiac.

 In addition, Canada is responsible for the team’s Positive Play programs – designed to encourage community involvement.
-Canada has been the driving force behind Quinnipiac field hockey’s “Be The Match” Bone Marrow drive over the last five years, as well as the Play4TheCure Breast Cancer Awareness games over the last six years.
-Canada has also coordinated the team’s participation in Library Day in Connecticut, visiting the North Branford Library, as well as the recent Sandy Hook 5K Memorial Run.
+Canada has been the driving force behind Quinnipiac field hockey’s “Be The Match” Bone Marrow drive over the last six years, as well as the Play4TheCure Breast Cancer Awareness games over the last seven years.
+Canada has also coordinated the team’s participation in Library Day in Connecticut, visiting the North Branford Library and the 1st Annual Dodgeball Tournament.
 Canada will also coordinate all logistics for team travel as well as all team-building activities.

 In 2007-08 Canada served as the first assistant for the University of Rochester in Rochester, N.Y.
 In 2012, Canada earned her USA Field Hockey Level 2 certification.
-She has been involved with the USA Field Hockey for the past six years serving as a coach for the Futures Program.
-For the past 3 years, Canada has served as Head Coach and Site Director for the Connecticut U19, U16 and U14 site.
+She has been involved with the USA Field Hockey for the past eight years serving as a coach for the Futures Program.
+For the past five years, Canada has served as Head Coach and Site Director for the Connecticut U19, U16 and U14 site.

 Canada graduated from Quinnipiac with a bachelor’s degree in 2006.
 Cheryl and her husband Zac reside in North Branford, CT.